kyuds/sudoslv/README.md

 ```
 git clone https://github.com/kyuds/sudoslv.git
 ```
 Use the included *MakeFile* (run `make` in terminal) to compile the program.
 Please note that for the sake of practice, the solving algorithm was separated into a different header file.
 For short enough programs, this is not necessary.
+To run the actual executable, run `./sudoku`.

 Sample taken from `sudoku.com/hard`, tested on Mac OS (UNIX).